 Initially, you will have to slowly squeeze the liquid up through the straw into your baby’s mouth, and most of it will still dribble out.
 Rather quickly, however, he will learn how to suck out of the straw, and in no time, he will do it all by himself!
 My son used to take his cup, tuck it into the pouch in his bib, and drink with joy and pride.

 3. Keep the focus on playing and experimenting, especially in the first few months.

-5. Check that the food is not too hot by testing a mouthful (which is more reliable than using your finger).
+5. Check that the food is not too hot by testing a mouthful (more reliable than using your finger).

 6. Make sure that your baby is the one who decides what goes into his mouth.